 Types of Doxxing

-There are different types of Doxxing attacks that have happened in the past.
+Different types of Doxxing attacks have happened in the past.
 While these attacks are negative and fueled by the need for revenge, the victim doesn't necessarily have to be a bad person.
 A biomedical engineer Kyle Quinn was falsely identified as taking part in a neo-nazi rally.
 The marcher looked a bit like him, but once the Doxxers got involved, Kyle's life became quite tough.

 However, he was lucky because he was out in public that night and several colleagues from the University's administration as witnesses to his innocence.
 While he was lucky, not all cases end up in such a positive light.
 When a prankster wanted revenge on someone in the old days, they would call up all the pizza delivery places in town, posing as the victim to order pizzas.
 This will have many angry pizza delivery guys in front of his house demanding payment for the pizzas.